victor-radermecker/INF581-2048-RL/readme.md

 Install required libraries :

-gym
+- gym
-pytorch
+- pytorch
-numpy
+- numpy
-matplotlib
+- matplotlib
-pygame
+- pygame
-pickle
+- pickle
-pprint
+- pprint

 ## Launch

-The training is launched from the file pytorch-train.py You can parametrize the agent to be trained inside this file, in the section "AGENT DEFINITION" of the code.
+The training is launched from the file pytorch-train.py You can parametrize the agent to be trained inside this file, in the section `AGENT DEFINITION` of the code.
 To launch the training, you then simply execute the python file :

 ```bash